ido-ofir/core/README.md

 so just clone the repo and rename it, or copy the files to your own repo.

+make sure <a href="https://nodejs.org/en/">node</a> is installed on your machine.

-once you did that, step into the root of the repo and install it's dependencies:
+step into the root of the repo and install dependencies:

 ```
 npm install